 Pursuant to the operating agreement dated May 1, 2015, relating to the Series 2015 Marshall Center Bonds (refunded Series 2005C Certificates) (note 10), the University makes lease payments in an amount equal to 100% of the principal and interest due on the 2015 Bonds.
-The lease payments are recorded as a capital lease receivable due from the University of South Florida pursuant to GASB Statement No. 62 and equaled \$26,595,000 at June 30, 2020 (note 7).
+The lease payments are recorded as a capital lease receivable due from the University of South Florida pursuant to GASB Statement No. 62 and equaled \$25,470,000 at June 30, 2021 (note 7).

 Pursuant to the facilities lease and management agreement dated January 15, 2010, relating to the Series 2018A&B Athletics Notes (refunded Series 2010A&B Athletics Notes); the master operating lease dated March 1, 2003, and amended on November 16, 2005 and March 15, 2011, related to the Series 2003A Athletics Certificates; and the operating and reporting agreement dated September 1, 2013, relating to the Series 2013 Arena Note (note 10), the University makes lease payments in an amount equal to 100% of the principal and interest due.
-The lease payments are recorded as capital leases receivable due from the University of South Florida pursuant to GASB Statement No. 62 and equaled \$34,373,703 at June 30, 2020 (note 7).
+The lease payments are recorded as capital leases receivable due from the University of South Florida pursuant to GASB Statement No. 62 and equaled \$31,480,010 at June 30, 2021 (note 7).

-The lease payments associated with the Series 2015 Marshall Center Bonds (refunded Series 2005C Certificates), the Series 2018A&B Athletics Notes, and the student center portion of the Series 2010A&B Housing Certificates are absolute net returns to the Financing Corporation to yield the amount necessary to pay all amounts due under the agreements and all costs, expenses, and obligations that may be necessary in connection with the use, occupancy, or operation of the facilities, including management fees (increased annually by CPI), and equaled \$151,129 for the year ended June 30, 2020.
+The lease payments associated with the Series 2015 Marshall Center Bonds (refunded Series 2005C Certificates), the Series 2018A&B Athletics Notes, and the student center portion of the Series 2010A&B Housing Certificates are absolute net returns to the Financing Corporation to yield the amount necessary to pay all amounts due under the agreements and all costs, expenses, and obligations that may be necessary in connection with the use, occupancy, or operation of the facilities, including management fees (increased annually by CPI) for services, such as managing the facilities and collecting revenues.
+The University waived the management fees for fiscal year 2021.